RsyncProject/rsync/rsync.1.md

     Note that this option is incompatible with the use of the restricted rsync script (`rrsync`) since it hides options from the script's inspection.

+0.  `--trust-sender`

+    Disable the extra validation of the file list from a remote sender (this safety feature was added in 3.2.5).
+This should only be done if you trust the sender to not try to do something malicious, which should be the case if they're running a stock rsync.

+    Normally when pulling files from a remote rsync, the client runs 2 extra validation checks:

+    - Verify that additional arg items didn't get added at the top of the transfer.
+    - Verify that none of the items in the file list should have been excluded.

+    Note that various options can turn off one or both of these checks if the option interferes with the validation.
+For instance:

+    - Using a per-directory filter file reads filter rules that only the server knows about, so the filter checking is disabled.
+    - Using the [`--old-args`](#opt) option allows the sender to manipulate the requested args, so the arg checking is disabled.
+    - Reading the files-from list from the server side means that the client doesn't know the arg list, so the arg checking is disabled.
+    - Using [`--read-batch`](#opt) disables both checks since the batch file's contents will have been verified when it was created.

+    This option may help an under-powered client server if the extra pattern matching is slowing things down on a huge transfer.
+It can also be used to work around a bug in the verification logic, possibly after using the [`--list-only`](#opt) option combined with [`--trust-sender`](#opt) to look over the full file list.

 0.  `--copy-as=USER[:GROUP]`